logologo

 Who Pays for a Decedent’s Funeral, and Interment Expenses?

 Some individuals make arrangements for their funeral or burial expenses during their lifetimes.
-You can achieve this using pre-need funeral insurance and merchandise or service contracts.
+One can achieve this using pre-need funeral insurance and merchandise or service contracts.
 But what if someone fails to make arrangements for their funeral during their lifetime?
 Who is responsible for paying the funeral or cremation expenses?

 As Per the Order of Payment of Expenses and Obligations, Florida Statute 733.707